Patsy Kensit

 BirthdayMärz 4, 1968

-BiographyPatricia Jude Francis Kensit (born 4 March 1968) is an English actress and singer.
-Beginning her career as a child actor, Kensit gained attention when she acted in a string of commercials for Birds Eye frozen peas.
-She went on to appear in films such as The Great Gatsby (1974), Gold (1974), Alfie Darling (1975), Hennessy (1975), The Blue Bird (1976) and Hanover Street (1979).
+BiographyPatricia Jude Francis Kensit (born 4 March 1968) is an English actress, singer, and model.
+Beginning her career as a child actor, Kensit first gained attention when she acted in a string of commercials for Birds Eye frozen peas.
+She went on to appear in films such as The Great Gatsby (1974), Gold (1974), Hennessy (1975), The Blue Bird (1976) and Hanover Street (1979).
 In 1983, Kensit formed and became the lead singer of the pop band Eighth Wonder, which released the top-20 hits "I'm Not Scared" and "Cross My Heart" before disbanding in 1989.

 Kensit was nominated for the Young Artist Award for Best Juvenile Actress in a Motion Picture for her role in Hanover Street (1979).
 In 1991, she was nominated for the Independent Spirit Award for Best Female Lead in Twenty-One (1991), and later had several nominations for her role in Emmerdale.